Back To Charlemagne’s Time – A Day In Provins, France

 A walk between blocks.

-Built between the 12th and 17th centuries, at the center of Provins is the domed Church of Saint-Quiriace, which contains some beautiful works of art, including some amazing frescos.
+Built between the 12th and 17th centuries, at the center of Provins is the domed Church of Saint-Quiriace, which contains some beautiful works of art, including amazing frescos.

 Church of Saint-Quiriace